kurmann/monatsziele/README.md

 # Monatsziele
-First personal Angular evaluation project
+First personal Angular evaluation project with a .NET core based RESTful API

 ## Subject
-A journal listing personal expeditions.
+Setting monthly goals and track them

 ## Motivation
-Learning Angular (using version 6)
+Learning Angular (using version 6), use new technologies, keep motivated

 ## Goal
 Small app inluding use of an REST based Web API.